Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Party & later atmosphere

-The music phases of a Christmas party
+The event phases of a Christmas party

 Most Christmas parties work better when each phase is planned consciously.